 Twelve College Advisors work full-time in urban public high schools across Rhode Island to increase college awareness, preparation, and enrollment of disadvantaged students.
 College Advisors are recent college graduates who are also full-time AmeriCorps members.
-See 2013-14 College Advisor Application below for information on how to apply for these positions.

 Brown undergraduates also contribute to the program as Access Scholars who support the work of the College Advisors.
 Access Scholars work on individual and group SAT preparation, essay writing, and financial aid programming.
-Access Scholars also participate in training, bi-weekly seminars, and other Swearer Center activities that combine student learning outcomes with thoughtful community engagement opportunities.
+Access Scholars also participate in training and other Swearer Center activities that combine student learning outcomes with thoughtful community engagement opportunities.
 Access Scholars gain in-depth academic and hands-on experience of college access issues nationally and locally, and are eligible for an AmeriCorps scholarship and work-study stipend.

 In the News